Gwen Stefani And Blake Shelton PDAs Annoying The Voice Cast?

 — PopCrush (@PopCrush) February 24, 2017

-The source even suggests that Gwen and Shelton are receiving a big payout to show more and more affection onstage due to the high number of viewers their relationship pulls in to each episode.
-However, those who are the so-stars to Gwen and Blake, do not share the same opinion as the executives of the show do.
+The source even suggests that Gwen and Shelton are receiving a big payout to show more and more affection onstage due to the high number of viewers their relationship pulls in for each episode.
+However, Gwen and Blake’s co-stars do not share the same opinion as the show’s producers.

 “The fact that Blake and Gwen are getting paid more money to show their affection is not helping the situation at all.
 It has just turned into a real soap opera with the two of them.”

-It’s true that fans of the couple are definitely not annoyed with their displays of affection and that the romance likely does pull in more viewers to watch the hit show.
-It’s kind of impossible not to be a fan of this relationship given the heartwarming manner that it came to be.
+It’s true that fans of the couple are definitely not annoyed with their displays of affection and that the romance likely does pull in more viewers to the hit show.
+It’s kind of impossible not to be a fan of this relationship given its heartwarming origin.

-Shelton, as stated, makes it known at every chance he gets that he is one lucky guy to have won the affections of the No Doubt front-woman.
-Recently Shelton visited Ellen DeGeneres on her talk show to share on this exact topic.
-E!
-News shares Blake’s words.
+Shelton, as stated, makes it known every chance he gets that he is one lucky guy to have won the affections of the No Doubt frontwoman.
+Recently, Shelton visited Ellen DeGeneres on her talk show to discuss this exact topic.

 “It’s been just an eye opener to be with someone like her.
 Believe it or not…I mean, you think Gwen Stefani and No Doubt, and she is literally maybe the most normal person that I’ve ever met in my life.
 It’s been good for me to be with somebody that’s so grounded and just a good human being with a great heart…And she’s hot.
 Have you seen her?
 I mean look at that!”

-In recent months, Gwen’s ex-husband Gavin was sure to voice his own remaining affections for the beauty.
+In recent months, Gwen’s ex-husband, Gavin, was sure to voice his own remaining affections for the beauty.
 It seems that Blake Shelton really is one lucky man.